TheDarkFyre/item-disposal-website/README.md

 ### Environment Variables

-Create a file named `.env.local` in the project root with your OpenAI API key:
+Create a file named `.env` in the project root with your OpenAI API key:

 ```env
 OPENAI_API_KEY=sk-...